 It is common even in positive-reinforcement based circles for terriers to be considered the exception to the rule.
-It really doesn’t need to be that way.
+Expectations can be low.
+We are quick to be told our dogs are jerks, aloof, lazy… It really doesn’t need to be that way.
 A terrier who is understood will blossom in ways you never thought possible.
 The most wonderful experience is getting to know who your dog really is when barriers to learning begin to melt away!

 Success is Possible With Understanding